ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 Somehow, my application was accepted ;-).
 At first, the Linux Kernel seemed quite difficult to understand what was going on.
 We were initially told to choose two subsystems to work on.

-However, I checked the syzbot website and randomly chose a [bug](https://syzkaller.appspot.com/bug?id=194151be8eaebd826005329b2e123aecae714bdb) related to the `trace` subsystem, specifically addressing the kernel ring buffer and somehow I ended up sending a [patch](https://lore.kernel.org/all/20251008172516.20697-1-ankitkhushwaha.linux@gmail.com/) for this fix.
+However, I checked the syzbot website and randomly chose a [bug](https://syzkaller.appspot.com/bug?id=194151be8eaebd826005329b2e123aecae714bdb) from the `trace` subsystem, related to the kernel ring buffer and somehow I ended up sending a [patch](https://lore.kernel.org/all/20251008172516.20697-1-ankitkhushwaha.linux@gmail.com/) for this fix.

-I **personally advise** not to do this.
+But I **personally advise** not to do this.

-I also tried to solve other bugs, but couldn’t, mainly because I wasn’t aware of the details – what was going on under the hood.
+I also tried to solve other syzbot bugs, but couldn’t, mainly because I wasn’t aware of the details – what was going on under the hood.
 So, I paused those attempts for some time.
-David Hunter first told us to solve the easy fixes, like warning fixes in the `kselftest` subsystem and kernel build warnings with `W=1`, and that working on them is quite easy for a beginner.
-Backporting can also be considered -- see **Hanne-Lotta's Blog -** [link](https://hannis.link/linux-kernel/backporting.html).
+David Hunter first told us to solve the easy fixes, like warning fixes in the `kselftest` subsystem and kernel build warnings with `W=1`, and working on them is also quite easy for a beginner.
+Backporting can also be considered as beginner task -- see **Hanne-Lotta's Blog -** [link](https://hannis.link/linux-kernel/backporting.html).

 There are some key details that you have to look out for when working on kernel development, like sending the patch with a clear explanation: what the patch was for, what and how it is fixing the bug, and why you think your approach is right.